Mia-Brunner/C2C-Marketplace/README.md

 Can contact Seller or Buyer
 Can see their listing on the listings page
 Can only have contact info shared with registered users

+##### User personas

+###### Seller:
+- Dog Breeders
+- Shelter owners
+- Travelling overseas
+- Moving houses/apartments
+- Downsizing
+- Job seekers

+###### Buyers:
+- Families
+- Couples
+- Retirees
+- Students
+- Parents
+- Young adults

+###### User Stories - Sellers
+As a seller, I want to be able to share dogs I have available for sale to the general public.
+As a seller, I want to keep my information secure from those who do not have a registered account.
+As a seller, I want to upload multiple photos of the dog I am selling.
+As a seller, I want to have the option to create multiple listings for multiple dogs i have for sale As a seller, I want to be able to update my information on my listing if I have made any errors.
+As a seller, I want to be able to delete my listing once my dog has been sold.
+As a seller, I want to be able to delete my listing if I no longer wish to sell my dog.
+As a seller, I want to create my own profile so that I can share my information with prospective buyers.

+####### User Stories - Buyers
+As a buyer, I want to see all available listings of dogs without having to log in.
+As a buyer, I want the option to contact a seller if I am interested in purchasing a dog.
+As a buyer, I want to create my own profile so I can get access to the seller information.
+As a buyer, I want to update and delete my account.
+As a buyer, I want to be able to change and update my password information.

 ### Wireframes for your app